Having a baby soon? Start motherhood sustainably with some chic, ethical maternity clothes

 Boob Design was a brand born way back in 1999, when one woman noted the lack of stylish and functional clothing for nursing mums.
 Every item in Boob Design’s collections has to adhere to strict criteria: it must be ethically made from sustainable materials; be functional, and of high quality.
 And did I mention that the entire collection is certified 100 percent OEKO-Tex, which means that “garments are free from substances known to be harmful to health?”

 My pick: Inspired by the first pilot to fly across the Atlantic, the appropriately named Amelia jumpsuit is the ultimate piece of clothing for the working woman.
 It’s perfect whether you’re pregnant or nursing.
 Designed for comfort and style, the jumpsuit is made out of a super stretchy recycled cotton blend that will grow with your bump.

 Being pregnant doesn’t mean you want to cover your body up under a tent dress and hide nine months.
 So thank goodness Hatch is determined to make garments that allow pregnant women to look and feel sexy.

 My pick: I love this gorgeous, indigo hued slouchy shirt made from a cotton/Tencel blend.
 I adore the voluminous sleeves and the deep V collar.
 The length is perfect for pairing with tights or jeans, too.

 My pick: These elasticated, organic cotton pants are so damn comfy that the brand reckons once they’re on, they’re not coming off…until the baby starts demanding to be born, I assume!
-But even after that, these are sure to be a wardrobe staple, since they’re as comfy as track pants, but far, far more stylish.
+But even after that, these are sure to be part of the few ethical maternity clothes you buy that actually become a wardrobe staple, since they’re as comfy as track pants, but far, far more stylish.

-Looking for a brand that has the royal seal of approval?
+Looking for ethical maternity clothes that bear a royal seal of approval?
 Séraphine is a London-based maternity line that is much-loved by Kate Middleton.
 The label offers chic, sophisticated style of expectant mothers, and sell everything from jeans to dresses.
 All garments are ethically made from all natural materials, and the brand also gives a portion of profits to mothering charities.